Nationality: South African

 Transitions made: Function, Industry

-What factors made you decide to choose the Cass MBA over other programmes?
+What factors made you decide to choose the Bayes MBA over other programmes?

 I’ve always been interested in pursuing my own business venture, so I wanted an MBA programme with a strong entrepreneurial focus.
 Plus, I’m from South Africa originally, so when I moved over to London, building up my network again was a big priority for me.